STAND. COM. REP. NO. 2424

 State of Hawaii

-As affirmed by the records of votes of the members of your Committees on Economic Development, Tourism, and Technology, Higher Education, and Water and Land that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 48, S.D.
-1, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
-No. 48, S.D.
-2, and be referred to your Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Government Operations that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 2038 and recommends that it pass Second Reading and be referred to your Committee on Judiciary.